Detailed Explanation of Component Decorator Identifiers

 }

-2.9 Special Usage of Decorator Property Identifiers
+2.9 Special Usages of Decorator Property Identifiers

-In addition to the basic parameter properties listed above, @property also has some special combination usages.
+In addition to the basic parameter properties listed above,

 @property([["string"]])